 With my map finally loaded, I breathed a sigh of relief and saw that we really hadn’t wandered very far.
 The residential part of LIC was nearly within sight.
 We walked south down 5th Street, back towards the center of Hunter’s Point, and quickly eased my worries.
 Soon enough, we had turned onto 50th Avenue, walked past a police station and found ourselves right back in the civilization, near the 7 train entrance.
 We were steps away from Domaine Wine Bar, where I had cozied up with Ariana in a dark corner so many months earlier.
 Ah, memories.

 So, I mentioned the only other thing I could think of, which was to invite her back to my apartment in Astoria.
 There was no pressure, I told her, just saying that it was on the table.
 She laughed.
-Not wanting to be pushy, I asked Lata what she wanted to do, if she had her choice.
+Not wanting to be pushy, I asked Lata what she wanted to do if she had her choice.
 She responded by telling me that we could do whatever I wanted, so it looked like I was calling the shots.
 I didn’t want to call the shots though!

 At this point, I was having a very difficult time reading Lata.
-I got the sense that she in fact wanted to go to my place, but was nowhere near saying it.
+I got the sense that she, in fact, wanted to go to my place, but was nowhere near saying it.
 I asked if she wanted to get a drink and said that we could take it from there.

 We took the trains up to Astoria, enjoying an easy transfer at Queensboro Plaza, where we discussed the merits of visiting strip clubs, which was of course prompted by the ever-present visual of Scandals just across the road.
-Lata said she’d like to go to one some time, and I advised her to take in a flashy one in Vegas, Midtown or any place other than Queens.
+Lata said she’d like to go to one sometime, and I advised her to take in a flashy one in Vegas, Midtown or any place other than Queens.

 When we got off the train at Astoria Boulevard, Lata asked if Nepture Diner was right there and I told her that it certainly was.
 I had just been there that past weekend for Breakfast Date.
 “And a Burger King?” she added.
 I confirmed that she was right and she told me that she knew right where we were.

 Considering the neighborhood again, Lata told me that she used to go to church around here and to a cafe near the park.
-She remembered it having two levels and I asked her if it might be Waltz-Astoria.
+She remembered it had two levels and I asked her if it might be Waltz-Astoria.
 Indeed it was and I told her that I’d been there.
-If fact, I’d even played an open mic there for one of my dates.
+In fact, I’d even played an open mic there for one of my dates.
 We both knew the place pretty well it turned out.

 Playing off of her earlier comment, I told Lata that she should choose better pictures for her Craigslist emails.
 She was better looking than they had led me to believe.
 She thanked me for the compliment and commented on how nice I was.